What is the Scholar Lead Mentorship Program?

 If selected as a Scholar Lead, you will be expected to:

-- Serve as an enthusiastic, empowering role model to first- and second-year Opportunity Scholars.
+• Serve as an enthusiastic, empowering role model to new Opportunity Scholars.

-- Communicate with your mentees on a regular basis (typically twice a month) via email, text, phone calls, or online or in-person meetings.
+• Communicate with your mentees on a regular basis via email, text, phone calls, or online or in-person meetings.

 “The opportunity to be a Scholar Lead for a year was both a great resume builder for me and a chance to build my own professional skills meeting and connecting with people, and a way to support other students in STEM majors to give them the encouragement to continue and pursue great careers which will benefit themselves and society as a whole.”